How To Spot A Bad Realtor in North Park San Diego | McT Real Estate Group

 They Don’t Return Calls or Emails

 If an agent is slow to respond before you sign, expect the same during your transaction.
 Communication is the foundation of a good real estate experience.
 You should hear back within a few hours, not days.
-Unfortunately, I’ve heard from homeowners they had previous experiences where they did not hear back from their agent for 3 days.
-This is unacceptable behavior and honestly disrespectful, in my opinion.
+Unfortunately, I’ve heard from homeowners that they had previous experiences in which they didn’t hear back from their agent for 3 days.
+This is unacceptable behavior and, honestly, disrespectful, in my opinion.

 They Can’t Explain Their Pricing Strategy

 A good agent should be able to walk you through recent comparable sales and explain exactly how they arrived at a recommended list price.
 If they can’t show their work, that’s a problem.
-Homes in North Park are not cookie cutter homes like in places such as Scripps Ranch or Carmel Valley.
-Each home in North Park is different from the one next door or the one day the street.
+Homes in North Park are not cookie-cutter homes like in places such as Scripps Ranch or Carmel Valley.
+Each home in North Park is different from the one next door or the one down the street.

 They Tell You What You Want to Hear